 People with large or colourful tattoos will require a series of sessions that break apart the ink gradually until it eventually disappears.

 The cost of one laser tattoo removal session often ranges from $400 to $600 (at current pricing, subject to change).
 Multiple sessions are available as package options, and your practitioner will discuss the options that are suited to your goals.
-We recommend taking advantage of our free tattoo assessment with a laser specialist at Sovereign Skin.
+We recommend that you take advantage of our free tattoo assessment with a laser specialist at Sovereign Skin.